AceyJS/acey/README.md

 #### prototype: `class Controller`

 #### A Controller is comparable with a grouping of Actions.
-You build this class from the instanced State you want to bind with.
+You build this class from:
+1. the State class you want to bind it with
+2. An uniq key (that serves to identify the controller in the Ascey Store.)

-A Controller is necessary to update your data in the Store, and to access your Store's data in real-time inside your components
+A Controller is made to update your data in the Store through the State it is bound with.

 #### Exemple of a Controller:
 `./src/ascey/controllers/ui.ts`